-Individuals and firms selling or giving advice on equity release products must be FCA authorised.
+Individuals and firms selling or giving advice on equity release products must be FCA-authorised.
 There are FCA rules on what advisers must do before recommending a product and what information you must be given to help you reach a decision.

-Under these rules, a firm advising a customer on an equity release plan must take reasonable steps to ensure it is suitable for them.
-Suitable means appropriate for their needs and circumstances.
+Under these rules, a firm advising you about an equity release product must take reasonable steps to ensure it is suitable for you.
+Suitable means appropriate for your needs and circumstances.

-To assess whether a plan is appropriate for your needs and circumstances, the firm must consider factors such as:
+To assess whether a product is appropriate for your needs and circumstances, the firm must consider factors such as:

-- adverse effects on entitlement to means-tested benefits or tax status and whether these are outweighed by the benefits of releasing equity - alternative methods of raising money needed, for example a grant or a further mortgage advance - whether you appear to meet the provider's eligibility criteria for equity release - your preferences for your estate (for example, whether you want certainty over what you will leave in your will) - your health and life expectancy - your future plans and needs (for example, whether you are likely to need to raise further funds or move house) - if you need to make regular payments under the plan, whether you have a preference or need for stability in the level of payments and how you will be affected by future interest rate changes - whether you have a preference or need for other features of an equity release plan - in relation to lifetime mortgages, whether it is better for you to pay any fees or charges upfront rather than adding them to the amount owed.
+- adverse effects on entitlement to means-tested benefits or tax status and whether these are outweighed by the benefits of releasing equity - alternative methods of raising money needed, for example a grant or a further mortgage advance - whether you appear to meet the provider's eligibility criteria for equity release - your preferences for your estate (for example, whether you want certainty over what you will leave in your will) - your health and life expectancy - your future plans and needs, for example, are you likely to need to raise further funds, or move house? - if you need to make regular payments under the product, whether you have a preference or need for stability in the level of payments, and how you will be affected by future interest rate changes - whether you have a preference or need for other features of an equity release product - in relation to lifetime mortgages, whether it is better for you to pay any fees or charges upfront rather than adding them to the amount owed.

-You should only accept recommendations from a firm and take out an equity release plan if you are satisfied these issues have been considered.
-Make sure that all other relevant issues are considered, such as the impact of equity release on your current or future entitlement to local authority-funded care.
+You should only accept recommendations from a firm and take out equity release if you are satisfied these issues have been considered.
+Make sure all other relevant issues are considered, such as the impact of equity release on your current or future entitlement to local authority funded care.

-Under the FCA rules, you must be given a 'key facts' document for each plan an adviser is recommending.
-This sets out the details of the plan, including associated costs and risks.
+Under the FCA rules, you must be given a 'key facts' document for each product an adviser is recommending.
+This sets out the details of the product, including associated costs and risks.
 Make sure you read it thoroughly and ask about anything that is not totally clear.